Paterson Town Walk

 Get full experience in the app

-Follow the steps to access all 32 places on the itinerary, plus features like audio guides, navigation, hotels nearby and more.
+Follow one of the methods and access all 32 places plus features like audio guides, navigation and nearby hotels.